fontforge/designwithfontforge.com/en-US/Creating_O_and_N.md

 In addition, the white inside the 'o' should be utilized when designing the spacing of our font; the 'o' sets up the reference rhythm of spaces used between all other glyphs in the font too.
 These two values are very related, so essentially you will need to design the amount of white space that are the side bearings of your 'o' as well.
 As a general principle, with the exception of slanted or italic fonts, the 'o' should have the same amount of space on the left and right sides, and the white space between a string of 'o' characters should balance the white space inside the 'o's.

-Here we encroach well into the territory of spacing and metrics, so even at this early stage you will need to study some of what is written in the chapter on <a title="Spacing, Metrics, and Kerning" href="creating-o-and-n/spacing-and-metrics">Spacing, Metrics, and Kerning</a>, which covers the whys and hows of designing spacing in a font.
+Here we encroach well into the territory of spacing and metrics, so even at this early stage you will need to study some of what is written in the chapter on [Spacing, Metrics, and Kerning](Spacing_Metrics_and_Kerning.html), which covers the whys and hows of designing spacing in a font.
 Then, returning back here, you will have a well spaced 'o' character to help you design your 'n' character.

 ## Design the lowercase 'n'